M-o-a-T/venusian/README.md

 ## Installation

-The `install` script copies a current Venus image to a subvolume or subdirectory of the host system.
+The `install` script copies a current 32-bit Venus image (tested with raspberrypi2) to a subvolume or subdirectory of the host system.

-The script accepts a couple of arguments. `dir`, `root` and `mount` are mandatory.
-You need to run it as root.
+The script accepts a couple of arguments; see below, and/or use `--help` for details.
+It needs to run as root.

-The Venus installation will be copied to the host system as-is.
+The file system on the Venus image will be extracted and copied to the host system as-is.
 It won't be modified.

 ### --image=/path/to/venus.img